MLZ is a cooperation between:

 TRISP TRISP

 TRISP is a high-resolution neutron spectrometer combining the three axes and neutron resonance spin echo (NRSE) techniques.
 The design of TRISP is optimised for the study of intrinsic linewidths of elementary excitations (phonons, magnons) with an energy resolution in the µeV region over a broad range of momentum and energy transfers.
-Compared to conventional three axes spectrometers (TAS), this corresponds to an improvement of the energy resolution of one to two orders of magnitude.
+Compared to conventional three axes spectrometers (TAS), this corresponds to an improving energy resolution of one to two orders of magnitude.

-Typical Applications
+Typical applications

-• Measurement of the intrinsic linewidths of phonons
+• Measurement of the intrinsic linewidths of phonons (fig. 2, see gallery) and spin excitations (fig. 3, see gallery)

-Sample Environment
+Sample environment

-Besides the standard sample environment a dedicated dilution cryostat with a base temperature of 6 mK is available.
+Besides the standard sample environment, a dedicated dilution cryostat with a base temperature of 6 mK is available.

-Technical Data
+Technical data

 Primary beam

-• thermal beam tube SR-5b
+• Thermal beam tube SR-5b

-• polarising supermirror bender
+• Polarising supermirror bender

 • 1.3 Å-1 < ki < 7.0 Å-1